Brian Zuckerman — REALTOR®

 Hospitality & Event Properties

 Event venues, boutique inns, and destination lodging combine real estate ownership with active business operations.
 These are not passive investments — guest experience, staff management, licensing, and daily operational demands require an owner-operator mindset or a capable management team.
-I understand this firsthand from running my own hospitality portfolio, and I apply that lens to every hospitality acquisition I evaluate.
 The question isn't just what the property can gross.
 It's what it takes to deliver those numbers, and whether the buyer is positioned to do it.

 Frequently Asked Questions